bpas247/css385-final/docs/index.md

 #### Innovative

-The soft-body physics mechanic is heavily-inspired by the game `Totally Accurate Battle Simulator`.
+The ragdoll physics mechanic is heavily-inspired by the game `Totally Accurate Battle Simulator`.
 We are intrigued by the random chaos and inconsistency that this mechanic adds to the gameplay, and will also require us to use advanced Unity API's to implement.

 #### Fun